-When Mary Wilshaw of Methley Junction married Frank Worrilow she may have been attracted by the uniform.
+When Mary Willshaw of Methley Junction married Frank Worrillow she may have been attracted by the uniform.
 Mind she was herself to grace a uniform in later years when proudly carrying the British Legion banner to the November remembrance parade at Whitehall, all this after attending the British Legion evening service in the Albert Hall.
 She was of course one of their ardent supporters who included organising the distribution for poppy sales and collections.

 Mary was to play a big role in pursuit of fairness and equality as a union official at Anson’s Brass Founders in Castleford.